DKiloDesigns/CreatorFlow/docs/guides/setup_dfai_core_aipo.md

 **Result:**

 - This will create an `aipo-core/` directory inside your project.
-- This directory contains the latest DFAI core files (SHC chunks, protocols, AIPO communication structure).
+- This directory contains the latest CreatorFlow Core files (SHC chunks, protocols, AIPO communication structure).
 - You are now ready to integrate these components into your project's build process or workflow as needed.

 **Getting Future Updates:**

-To update your local copy of the AIPO core with the latest changes:
+To update your local copy of the CreatorFlow Core with the latest changes:

 1. Navigate into the `aipo-core/` directory within your project:
     ```sh